VanKorno/VanKornoDB/README.md

 ## Features

-- Concise and readable SQL query builder (build queries with constants and DSL exclusively — no hardcoded strings)
+- Concise and readable SQL query builder (build queries with DSL and constants — no hardcoded strings)
 - Structured and intuitive query DSL (supports nested subqueries, joins, etc.)
 - Safe query construction without raw SQL
+- Same familiar param sets with the same DSL shared by most functions.
+Understand it once - and use it to get, set, create, delete everything.
+Although there are some alternative functions with even simpler param sets for convenience there as well.
 - Declarative condition DSL with clean separation of conditions and arguments, and the ability to see them in one place, side-by-side
 - Zero annotation processing
-- Customizable and framework-agnostic
+- Can be used with more diverse architecture types than the usual Android ORMs.
+- Full db management system, working out of the box.
+- Convenient, efficient and reliable multi-step migration system with its own DSL that minimizes boilerplate code.
-- Designed for full control over your database logic
+- Designed for full control over your database logic.

 ## Examples